Parking Regulation Changes UPDATE 2013

-On-street parking in the MSUM/Concordia/Eventide neighborhood is in great demand due to the high number of residents, students, and employees in this compact urban neighborhood.
-After quantifying both day and parking counts and holding numerous public meetings, as described in the Moorhead Neighborhood Parking Study, the Moorhead City Council
+The City of Moorhead has made a number of changes to parking regulations in the Minnesota State University Moorhead/Concordia College/Eventide neighborhood to balance the needs of residents, students, and employees in the neighborhoods.
+Changes were made after gathering day and parking counts and holding numerous public meetings, as described in the 2012 Moorhead Neighborhood Parking Study.

-are provided in the Snow Removal District Brochure.
-When the seasonal restrictions are in place, residents will be responsible for moving their vehicles off affected streets to avoid the expense and inconvenience of towing.
-Streets will be posted and the City will issue public service announcements when snow events occur.
+When the seasonal restrictions are in place, drivers will be responsible for moving their vehicles off affected streets to avoid the expense and inconvenience of towing.

-Three Hour Parking: On-street parking on certain streets east of 8th Street South will be limited to 3 hours at a time from 7 am to 5 pm, Monday through Friday, from August 15 to May 15 each year.
-Signs will be posted on streets that will have 3-hour parking and any other applicable restrictions.
+On-street parking on certain streets close to Concordia College and Minnesota State University Moorhead will be limited to 3 hours at a time from 7 am to 5 pm, Monday through Friday, from August 15 to May 15 each year.
+Signs are posted on each block of streets with 3-hour parking and/or other applicable restrictions.

-This change provides additional turnover of parking spaces near the MSUM campus.
 Routine college and university traffic should be directed to campus parking lots whenever possible.
 The 3-hour zone may be expanded if the all-day campus traffic parking moves further into the neighborhood rather than onto campus parking lots.
-A 3-hour limit will begin on certain streets on the west side of 8th Street on August 15, 2013.

-- Increased Enforcement: Additional parking patrols will be conducted to enforce new and existing parking regulations.
+- Enforcement: Patrols are conducted to enforce new and existing parking regulations.
 Residents and visitors are reminded cars may not be parked in the following areas:

 - 5 feet from driveway approaches